reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 ``````````

 Most Canon cameras are very similar inside - which is why one is able to run the same codebase
-from DIGIC 2 (original 5D) all the way to DIGIC 5 (and soon 6) - yet, every camera model has its own quirks
+from DIGIC 2 (original 5D) all the way to DIGIC 5 (and soon 6).
+Yet, every camera model has its own quirks
 (not only on the firmware, but also on the hardware side).
 Therefore, it's hard to predict whether a tiny change in the emulation, to fix a quirk for camera model X,
 will have a positive or negative or neutral impact on camera model Y. The test suite tries to answer this,
 and covers the following: